fustilio/wordnet-playground/wn-ts-web-demo/src/README.md

 This directory contains the complete source code for the WordNet Web Demo application.
 The application demonstrates various WordNet functionalities through an interactive web interface, showcasing features like word search, synset exploration, data management, and visualization.

+> Worker-first: The demo runs `wn-ts-web` inside a dedicated Web Worker (Comlink) to keep SQLite/OPFS operations off the main thread.
+See `src/workers/wordnetWorker.ts` and `src/hooks/useWordNetWorker.ts`.

 ## Directory Structure

 ```